Construction projects reach 3,349 in 1st quarter 2019

 The geographic codes are in accordance with NSCB Resolution No. 3, Series of 2005 that approved the PSGC.

 Construction statistics utilizes the amended 1994 Philippine Standard Industrial Classification (PSIC) to classify the main activity through the use or type of occupancy of the building.

 Building permit is a written authorization granted by the Local Building Official (LBO) to an applicant allowing him to proceed with the construction of a specific project after plans, specifications and other pertinent documents have been found to be in conformity with the National Building Code (PD 1096).

 Building refers to any independent, free-standing structure comprised of one or more rooms or other spaces, covered by a roof and enclosed with external walls or dividing walls, which extend from the foundation to the roof.

 Construction refers to all on-site work done from site preparation, excavation, foundation, assembly of all the components and installation of utilities and equipment of buildings/structures.

-Residential buildings are buildings for which its major parts or more than half of its gross floor area is built for dwelling purposes.
+Residential buildings are buildings for which their major parts or more than half of their gross floor area are built for dwelling purposes.
 This type of building can be of the single type, duplex, an apartment and/or accessoria and residential condominium.